-The TransResearch Consortium (TRC) is a nonprofit research alliance.
+The TransResearch Consortium (TRC) is a registered 501(c)(3) nonprofit research institution.
 Its mission is to encourage in-depth research that leads to new ideas for solving problems facing society at the local, national and global levels.
 Focusing especially on impending global transitions driven by power relations and demographic shifts, this research seeks to identify roadblocks to global and regional cooperation and opportunities for investment, trade, and reciprocal relationships.

 The TRC does not undertake lobbying efforts, back political candidates, or engage in direct political activities.